Simple-Robotics/proxqp_benchmark/README.md

 -   qpOASES
 -   quadprog

 The whole API comes from the one developped by the authors of [OSQP](https://github.com/osqp/osqp_benchmarks/).
-We thanks them a lot for their rigorous approach.
+We thank them a lot for their rigorous approach.

 The detailed description of these tests is available in [this paper](https://arxiv.org/pdf/1711.08013.pdf).